MarksTechnotes/MyBlog/content/posts/storing-generating-vector-embeddings-atps-26ai_part_1.md

 ---
-title: "Generate and Store Vector Embeddings in ATP-S 26ai"
+title: "Generate and Store Vector Embeddings in Autonomous Database 26ai"
 date: 2025-11-28
 draft: false
-description: "How to prepare data, generate embeddings using Hugging Face, and store vectors in Oracle ATP-S 26ai for hybrid semantic + relational search."
+description: "How to prepare data, generate embeddings using Hugging Face, and store Vectors in Oracle Autonomous Database 26ai for combined semantic + relational search."
 tags: ["Oracle", "ATP-S", "26ai", "Vector Search", "Hugging Face", "Embeddings", "Autonomous Database"]
 categories: ["Database", "Machine Learning"]
 ---

 ## Overview

-Oracle Autonomous Database 26ai introduces native vector storage and vector search capabilities, making it possible to build hybrid semantic–relational search solutions directly inside the database.
+Oracle Autonomous Database 26ai introduces native Vector storage and Vector search capabilities, making it possible to combine similarity search with traditional relational keyword search directly inside the database.

 In **Part 1 of this series**, the focus is on preparing the data and storing embeddings inside ATP-S 26ai.